 How to read a Jack's Flight Club email alert

-When one of our emails lands in your inbox, it’s going to look a little something like the image below.
+When one of our emails lands in your inbox, it’ll look like this:

 Inspiration and introduction

-Below the image, you’ll find a brief introduction to the flights we’ve found.
 We’ll usually outline any relevant details you might need to know about the fares, and then we’ll include our JFC tips for your visit.
-These are usually interesting and unusual things to do and see – we pride ourselves on steering clear of the tourist traps to earn you serious brownie points with your travel buddies.
+These tend to be interesting and unusual things to do and see — we pride ourselves on steering clear of the tourist traps to earn you serious brownie points with your travel buddies.

-Note: We are not affiliated and do not receive any fees from the websites we link in the intro.
+Note: We are not affiliated and do not receive any fees from the websites we link in the introduction.
 Our only incentive is to inspire your future travels!

 Okay, let’s scroll down a bit further…